benjaminmayo/get-the-gist/README.md

 # Usage

 `GetTheGist` stores API tokens in the Keychain.
-To authenticate your system, open a Terminal and execute the following command (supplying a `username` of your own choosing).
+To authenticate your system, open a Terminal and execute the following command.

 ```
-get-the-gist authenticate --user [username]
+get-the-gist authenticate --user [username] --token [token]

 ```
-The `authenticate` command will start the OAuth login flow in your browser.
-Once logged in, `GetTheGist` saves those credentials in the Keychain for reuse.
-The `username` parameter allows you to store more than one set of credentials on a single Mac.
-Supply the `--user` argument to every invocation of the utility, passing the same username each time.
+You can choose any `username`.
+The `token` can be generated from the [GitHub web console](https://github.com/settings/tokens/).
+Create a new personal access token, or re-use an existing one.
+Supply the `--user` argument to every subsequent invocation of the utility, passing the same username each time.

 After authenticating, you can then push a file as a gist.